FLIF-hub/FLIF-doc/spec/spec.md

 # Part 3: second header

+From here on, all values are encoded using arithmetic coding.

+rac24(_min_,_max_) denotes an integer in the interval _min_.._max_ (inclusive), encoded using the UniformSymbolCoder and a 24-bit RAC.
+This encoding is not context-adaptive, and every number in the interval gets a fixed chance (close to a uniform distribution, hence the name). rac24(_b_) denotes an integer of _b_ bits, i.e. it's a synonym for rac24(0,2^_b_-1).

+rac24_CONTEXT(_min_,_max_) denotes an integer in the interval _min_.._max_ (inclusive), encoded using the SimpleSymbolCoder and a 24-bit RAC, where the chance table is given by CONTEXT.
+This encoding is context-adaptive; numbers are encoded using a zero-sign-exponent-mantissa representation, which favors distributions in which near-zero values have a higher chance.

 | Type             | Description                       | Condition                             | Default value |
 |------------------|-----------------------------------|---------------------------------------|---------------|
 | 1 byte           | NUL byte (`"\0"`)                 |                                       |